ComposableAnalytics/Docs/docs/DataLabs/Overview.md

 ## Other Integrations

-Other python libraries can be installed from within a notebook by simply utilzing the `pip install` command.
+Other Python libraries can be installed from within a notebook by simply utilzing the `pip install` command.
 For example: `pip install numpy`